AeroMAPS/AeroMAPS/_sources/books/documentation_airtransport.md

 # Air transport modeling

+The modeling of the air transport system presented in the AeroMAPS architecture includes the modeling of action levers to reduce the environmental impacts of the sector.
+Before detailing their modeling in AeroMAPS, the different levers of action are identified.

+## Identification of main levers of action

-Before detailing their modeling in AeroMAPS, the different levers of action to reduce environmental impacts from air transport are identified and linked.
-For this, an approach based on an adaptation of the Kaya identity for CO<sub>2</sub> emissions is used and allows obtaining the three main elements of the air transport system described in the AeroMAPS architecture.
+The different levers of action to reduce environmental impacts from air transport are identified and linked using an approach based on an adaptation of the Kaya identity for CO<sub>2</sub> emissions.
+It allows obtaining the three main elements of the air transport system described in the AeroMAPS architecture.

 The Kaya identity allows decomposing the global CO<sub>2</sub> emissions through demographic (population $POP$), economic (GDP per capita $GDP/POP$) and technological factors (energy intensity $E/GDP$ which can be assimilated to